 Initial credibility is that which an individual has before delivering the speech, mostly based on the reputation and credentials of the speaker.
 Derived credibility is acquired while delivering a speech if the quality of the speech and the professionalism of the speaker are commendable.
-Terminal credibility is the credibility a speaker gains or loses after delivering a speech.
-It relates to the lasting impression that the speech leaves with the audience.
+Terminal credibility is the credibility a speaker gains or loses after delivering audience.